STA Travel: 2020 Insolvency

 The Australian business was put into liquidation.
 The liquidators have received Court approval to pay customer refunds received, less cancellation fees and liquidators fees, to the clients who cancelled travel prior to 21 August 2020.
+On 24 August 2020 the South African business closed.

+In Germany, shops of STA Travel had been taken over in December 2020 and a final insolvency has been avoided.
+The brand still exists (status in March 2025).

 Controversies

 In May 2019, the company initially refused to assist a couple who missed their long haul flight home due to a delayed domestic flight on Air India, costing their customers an extra £2,900.
 Their initial refusal to assist their customers was despite the United Kingdom's Package Travel Regulations 1992 and STA Travel having issued to their customers a certificate under the ATOL regime when they purchased their holiday.
 After negative publicity in The Independent newspaper, the next day the company admitted their error, apologised and reimbursed their aggrieved customers.

 In April 2020, the company was forced to pay AU$14 million as a result of a complaint brought by the Australian Competition & Consumer Commission that the company misled consumers who purchased the MultiFLEX Pass by advertising that they would not have to pay anything further for date changes to their flights.